-Infectious RI can occur at any time throughout the year although influenza is often a winter season virus.
+Infectious respiratory illness (RI) can occur at any time throughout the year although influenza is often a winter season virus.
 Staff should be continually aware and symptom vigilant for RI in the care home and the possibility of an outbreak.

 Winter vaccinations such as flu and COVID-19 vaccines remain the best way to protect yourself and others.
 The vaccines offered each year provide very good protection against hospital admission and severe illness from both flu and COVID-19.
+In 2024, SGHD/CMO(2024)12 announced a new vaccination programme in Scotland which aims to protect vulnerable groups including older adults from Respiratory Syncytial Virus (RSV).

 People with underlying health conditions may be at greater risk of illness from flu and COVID-19.
 Vaccinations are offered to those eligible and frontline health and social care workers to protect the workforce and health and social care services over the winter months.
 Information about the annual winter vaccination programme can be found on NHS Inform.
+Please refer to SGHD/CMO(2024)16 for additional programme resource and communication materials for registered healthcare practitioners.

 To support care home staff prepare, winter preparedness IPC communication reminders are issued in advance of the season by ARHAI Scotland and NHS Education for Scotland (NES).
+Please refer the NIPCM winter preparedness webpage for all relevant communications, resources, including supportive education and training for staff.